MEDIA, Pa. - Police have arrested a Havertown woman and charged her with the death of her 83-year-old mother, prosecutors announced Tuesday.

 When authorities responded to the victim’s home on the 200 block of David Drive in January 2018, the victim was allegedly covered with caked-on feces.
 She also suffered “significant skin breakdown, including numerous sores and stage four ulcers as a result of being left in the same position for long periods of time,” according to prosecutors.

-Officials say the victim’s home had structural damage, water leaks and signs of hoarding in addition to feces and flies within the residence.
+Officials said the victim’s home had structural damage, water leaks and signs of hoarding in addition to feces and flies within the residence.

 The victim was subsequently transported to Bryn Mawr Hospital for treatment.